 When did Cyber Monday originate?
 What is Cyber Monday?

 Black Friday has become a part of American retail culture over the course of decades as shoppers gear up for the holiday season by taking advantage of the post-Thanksgiving deals.
-But in recent years, with the rapid growth of online shopping, the annual retail bonanza has spawned a new, online equivalent: Cyber Monday.
+But in recent years, with the rapid growth of online shopping, the annual retail bonanza has spawned an online-only equivalent: Cyber Monday.

-While Black Friday remains the day when excited shoppers flock to stores, Cyber Monday takes place the following week and now considered the last chance to grab some online bargains before Christmas.
+While Black Friday remains the day when excited shoppers flock to stores, Cyber Monday takes place the following week and is for some stores the last chance to grab online bargains before Christmas.